 In August of 2005, Anderson Cooper traveled with his producers and film crew to Niger and returned with the story of the famine and a "miracle" food called Plumpy'Nut (invented by Nutriset in France) that was saving the lives of severely malnourished children.

-In 2009, Navyn founded Edesia, the first manufacturer of Plumpy'Nut in the United States, in partnership with Nutriset.
+In 2009 Navyn founded Edesia, the first manufacturer of Plumpy'Nut in the United States, in partnership with Nutriset.
 The first sachet came off the line in March 2010.
-Her nonprofit factory would eventually make enough lifesaving food to reach over 4 million children in 47 countries, partnering with USAID, USDA, UNICEF, the World Food Programme and others.
+This nonprofit factory would eventually make enough lifesaving food to reach over 4.8 million children in 48 countries, partnering with USAID, USDA, UNICEF, the World Food Programme and others.

 Anderson Cooper only recently learned of his life-changing impact on Navyn and the malnourished children Edesia has since reached.
 He was so moved, he sent this personal message to Navyn.
 It aired (as a surprise) on the evening that Navyn celebrated the launch of her new state-of-the-art factory, in North Kingstown, RI, which is poised to reach over 2 million malnourished children each year.